This is a quick guide to the high-level concepts you’ll encounter frequently when building LLM applications.

 A router determines which retriever will be used to retrieve relevant context from the knowledge base.
 More specifically, the

-RouterRetriever class, are responsible for selecting one or multiple candidate retrievers to execute a query.
+RouterRetriever class, is responsible for selecting one or multiple candidate retrievers to execute a query.
 They use a selector to choose the best option based on each candidate’s metadata and the query.

 Node Postprocessors: A node postprocessor takes in a set of retrieved nodes and applies transformations, filtering, or re-ranking logic to them.